Ethoscoins/gitmodules/README.md

 +
 +At the start of the drop, 70% of the total minted tokens (700,000,000 ETO) will become available during a 90 day window.
 +
-+The remaining 300,000,000 EOT will then be distributed via air drop.
++The remaining 300,000,000 ETO will then be distributed via air drop.
 +
 +## To Participate
 +